s4y/dotfiles/README.md

-## "This ain't JayvaScript!" / "It won't compile!" / "I'm scared!"
+# .files

-No worries.
-These are just my own personal configuration files for command line programs I use — like `bash`.
+Configuration files for command line programs I use — like `bash`.

 ## bash_profile